The Most Sustainable Material on Earth

 Traditional Meets Modern

-The beauty of Northeast bamboo craft lies in its adaptability.
+The beauty of NorthEast Handcrafted Treasures bamboo craft lies in its adaptability.
 Traditional products like the japi (conical hat) of Assam and the bamboo murah (stool) have inspired modern designers to create:

 The Artisans Leading the Way